ewigunaworks/assessment/README.md

 ## How To Run
 ##### Run Development
+1. Clean and Build the project first
-1. Run maven with goals
+2. Run maven with goals
    ```bash
     spring-boot:run
    ```